 This page includes a complete list and description of the common signs and symptoms of spinal osteoarthritis.

-Back pain.
-Arthritis-related back pain depends on many variables, including how much joint degeneration has occurred and where it has developed on the spine:
+Arthritis-related back and/or neck pain depends on many variables, including how much joint degeneration has occurred and where it has developed on the spine:

-- People with arthritis in the lumbar spine (lower back) often have pain in the lower back as well as the buttocks, groin, and back of the thigh.
+- Arthritis in the lumbar spine (lower back) may cause pain in the lower back as well as the buttocks, groin, and/or back of the thigh.
 Radiating pain can also occur in the leg (calf or sides) and foot.

 The pain is often experienced as dull and aching, though there may be bouts of intense pain.
-Pain may be worse with certain activities, such as twisting, deep arching, heavy lifting, or high-intensity activities such as jogging.
-Often lying down can relieve back pain.
+Pain may be worse with certain activities, such as twisting, deep arching, heavy lifting, or high-intensity activities, such as jogging.
+Lying down often relieves back and neck pain.

-Back stiffness.
-Bone friction and swelling in the facet joints may make the spine stiff and less flexible, particularly after sleeping or sitting for a long period of time.
-Some people notice it is difficult to maintain good posture.
+Bone friction and swelling in the facet joints may make the spine stiff and less flexible, particularly after sleeping or sitting for a long time.
+This stiffness may make it difficult to maintain good posture.

 In This Article: